thegoodstuffshack/Carbon-Boot/README.md

-# UEFI-Template-for-NASM
+# Carbon-Boot

-- aim to create backbone for future UEFI projects
-- allow for use in VMs and bare metal
+- Bootloader for TungstenOS

-- mkdir HDA_DRIVE/efi/boot